 D.O.
 Costers del Segre, Spain

 The vineyards are located at 2,000 feet above sea level.
-The soil is mainly calcareous (chalky), but also includes some limestone.
+The soil is mainly calcareous (chalky), but includes some limestone.
 There is marked diversity of the soils in the estate that contributes to the enormous wealth of nuances typical of Castell del Remei wines.